-Through my training I met an amazing array of individuals, all with incredible stories to tell, of their journey to settle in Australia.
+Through my training I met an amazing array of individuals – refugees and asylum seekers – all with incredible stories to tell, of their journey to settle in Australia.
 I also met teachers with interesting stories of where they had been and the things they had experienced.

 One of the positives of being a TESOL teacher is that none of the students know my history.
 I am just their English teacher.
-They know nothing about my awards, my breast cancer journey or my business successes and therefore there are no expectations other than for me to help them learn English.
+They know nothing about my awards, my breast cancer journey or my business successes.
+There are no expectations other than for me to help them learn English.

 It is really nice to be able to live in anonymity without people expecting me to live up to a reputation.

 The other reason for this change is I’ve always told my clients they can achieve whatever they set their minds to and sometime I think they are sceptical.
 But I am walking the walk as well as having talked the talk.